telerik/xamarin-forms-docs/controls/chart/types/chart-types-cartesian-chart.md

 # RadCartesianChart

 This chart visualizes its data points using the Cartesian coordinate system.
-The X and Y axes define how the coordinates of each point in the plot area are calculated and the series type define the way these data points will be visualized.
+The X and Y axes define how the coordinates of each point in the plot area are calculated and the series type defines the way these data points will be visualized.

 ## Properties